-Storage Graph.
+• Storage Graph.
 The storage activity of the partition plotted over the course of the selected time range.

-Data displayed The storage can be plotted as either: Incremental change growth - incremental changes in partition growth (in MB/s) plotted over the course of the selected time range Database size - the size of the database (in GB) plotted over the course of the selected time range Avg.
+The storage can be plotted as either:

+- Incremental change growth incremental changes in partition growth (in MB/s) plotted over the course of the selected time range - Database size the size of the database (in GB) plotted over the course of the selected time range - Avg.
 Consumption (MB/hour).
-The average storage space consumed (in MB/hour) over the course of the selected time range.
-Total Allocated (MB).
+The average storage space consumed (in MB/hour) over the course of the selected time range. - Total Allocated (MB).
 The total storage space allocated (in MB).

-Where to go next Mousing over a data point on the plot displays a pop-up that provides more detailed information about the data point.
-Clicking the Investigate using the "Table Space" drilldown link takes you to the
+Mousing over a data point on the plot displays a pop-up that provides more detailed information about the data point.

+Clicking the Investigate using the "Table Space" drilldown link takes you to the Tablespaces pane for additional information.